-Australian Open: Federer hitting right notes
+Federer hitting right notes at Australian Open

 "Against Nishikori, that was going to be a tough one because to back up a match like (Berdych) was very difficult.
 You have a completely different animal.
 Nishikori is an incredible defensive player.
 Amazing mover.
 And Roger played great tennis."

 If past results are anything to go by, Federer should continue his progress and move a step closer to winning a first major since Wimbledon in 2012.
-He faces Mischa Zverev in the quarterfinals.
+He faces unseeded German Mischa Zverev in the quarterfinals.

 Zverev stunned world No. 1 Andy Murray in four sets Sunday, less than a week after Denis Istomin posted a similarly seismic victory over six-time Australian Open champion Novak Djokovic.
-He employed a brand of exciting, net-rushing tennis becoming extinct in the game.
+The 29-year-old employed a brand of exciting, net-rushing tennis that is becoming extinct in the game.

-But in their last meeting in Halle four years ago, Federer inflicted a rare 6-0 6-0 double bagel on the 50th-ranked German left-hander.
+But in their last meeting in Halle four years ago, on grass, Federer inflicted a rare 6-0 6-0 double bagel on the 50th-ranked left-hander, who dropped out of the top 1,000 in 2015 due to a series of injuries.

 "Obviously he's on a high right now," Federer told reporters.
 "He's feeling great.
 Probably feels the best he's ever felt on a tennis court.
 That's how I would feel after the win against Murray.